Cambridge NLT Pitt Minion – Bible Review

 A line is impressed into the leather along the outer perimeter.
 Nothing is printed on the front.
 On the spine is printed Holy Bible, New Living Translation, and Cambridge.
 It has 5 impressions of spine ridges.
 The text-block is Smyth sewn and has no issues laying open.
 The weight of the paper isn’t quite enough to keep it open in Genesis 1, but I think it will break in after enough use.

 The overall size is 7.3 x 5.25 x 1”.
 This is a slim Bible.
 I’ve come to love this size.
 Now that I’ve used this size for a while it’s hard to use anything else.
 It’s printed and bound in the Netherlands by Jongbloed.
 It has two cardinal red ribbons and red and gold head/tail bands.

 The text is presented in double-column paragraph format with poetry set in stanzas.
 Dreams and letters are indented and not right-justified, making them stand apart from the rest of the text.
 Lists are presented as tables.
-Thoughts are separated with section headings.
-Cross references are placed in the center column and footnotes are placed under the last verse on the page.
+Thoughts are separated by section headings.
+Cross-references are placed in the center column and footnotes are placed under the last verse on the page.

 The typeface uses a 6.75-point Lexicon No. 1 by Blue Heron Bookcraft.
 It has a 7-point leading (size of the font plus the space between the lines).
-The text is line-matched (lines on both sides of the page are printed in the same location to reduce show-though).
-This is a red letter edition.
+The text is line-matched (lines on both sides of the page are printed in the same location to reduce show-through).
+This is a red-letter edition.
 Both red and black are dark and consistent throughout.
 The font is sharp and well-designed for reading at a smaller size.